 Worker Compensation Insurance Claims are Lowered

-Companies can lower worker compensation claims by having video and telematics systems in place to monitor drivers, identify unsafe driving behavior and take proactive measures so driver safety is continually monitored.
+Companies can lower worker compensation claims by having video and telematics systems in place to monitor drivers, identify unsafe driving behavior and take proactive measures to train unsafe drivers so driver safety is continually monitored.

 Black Boxes are Fully Integrated into Fleet Management Systems